attinto/TalkToMyDocsRag/README.md

 ## Features

-- **Multiple RAG Strategies**: Implements five distinct RAG pipelines out-of-the-box.
+- **Multiple RAG Strategies**: Implements six distinct RAG pipelines out-of-the-box.
 - **Flexible CLI**: A command-line interface built with Typer to easily run and compare one, many, or all strategies at once.
 - **Modular Architecture**: Designed with SOLID principles, making it easy to add new RAG strategies.
 - **Side-by-Side Comparison**: Displays results in a clean, formatted table for easy analysis.